zslzx/CrossModalFlow/README.md

 # CrossModalFlow
 Pytorch implementation of *Promoting Single-Modal Optical Flow Network for Diverse Cross-modal Flow Estimation* (AAAI 2022)

+The model can be used as a powerful zero-shot multimodal image matching/registration baseline.

 ## Usage
 Download the pre-trained model, and put it in the 'pre_trained' folder.